-Borough Market is hands down one of my favourite places to visit in London.
-I’ve been shopping at Borough Market for years and even now, I discover something new every time.
+Borough Market is hands down one of our favourite places to visit in London.
+We’ve been shopping here for years and even now, we discover something new every time.

 But what’s the big deal?
 London isn’t short on a market or two – and it certainly isn’t short on amazing food markets either.
-Why is Borough Market in London Bridge the one that people flock to during their London itinerary?
+Why is Borough Market the one that people flock to during their London itinerary?

-Don’t just take my word for it.
+Don’t just take our word for it.
 Check out this handy guide and go and explore it yourself.
 Oh and scroll down to the bottom for the history behind the place and a magical Harry Potter Tour of the area.

 The Borough Market Food Guide: Street Food + Food Stalls You Need to Try